 We obtain reinsurance to help manage our exposure to property and casualty insurance risks.
 Although our reinsurance counterparties are liable to us according to the terms of the reinsurance policies, we remain primarily liable to our policyholders as the direct insurers on all risks reinsured, see "Risk Factors - Risks Relating to Our Business" and "Risks Relating to Our Industry."

-As a result, reinsurance does not eliminate the obligation of our insurance subsidiary to pay all claims, and we are subject to the risk that one or more of our reinsurers will be unable or unwilling to honor its obligations, that the reinsurers will not pay in a timely fashion, or that our losses are so large that they exceed the limits inherent in our reinsurance contracts, each of which could have a material effect on our results of operations and financial condition.
+As a result, reinsurance does not eliminate the obligation of our insurance subsidiaries to pay all claims, and we are subject to the risk that one or more of our reinsurers will be unable or unwilling to honor its obligations, that the reinsurers will not pay in a timely fashion, or that our losses are so large that they exceed the limits inherent in our reinsurance contracts, each of which could have a material effect on our results of operations and financial condition.
 Furthermore, reinsurance may be unavailable at current levels and prices, which may limit our ability to write new business.

-We have proportional reinsurance covering 75% of our business.
-Under the proportional reinsurance contracts, which cover all of our products and geographies, we transfer, or "cede," 75% of our premium to our reinsurers ("Proportional Reinsurance Contracts").
-In exchange, these reinsurers pay us a ceding commission of 25% for every dollar ceded, in addition to funding all of the corresponding claims, or 75% of all our claims.
-This arrangement mirrors our fixed fee, and hence shields our gross profit margin, from the volatility of claims, while boosting our capital efficiency dramatically.
+Through June 30, 2021, we had proportional reinsurance covering 75% of our business.
+Under the proportional reinsurance contracts, which cover all of our products and geographies, we transferred, or "ceded," 75% of our premium to our reinsurers ("Proportional Reinsurance Contracts").
+In exchange, these reinsurers paid us a ceding commission of 25% for every dollar ceded, in addition to funding all of the corresponding claims, or 75% of all our claims.
+This arrangement mirrors our fixed fee, and hence shields most of our gross profit margin from the volatility of claims, while boosting our capital efficiency dramatically.
 We have opted to manage the remaining 25% of our business with alternative forms of reinsurance.
-We have achieved this through the non-proportional reinsurance contracts ("Non-Proportional Reinsurance Contracts").
-Roughly three quarters of the Proportional Reinsurance Contracts run for a three-year term, expiring June 30, 2023, while the remainder has a one-year term, expiring June 30, 2021.
-Our Non-Proportional Reinsurance Contracts are likewise effective as of July 1, 2020, and have a one-year term.
-If we are unable to renegotiate, at the same or more favorable terms, the Proportional Reinsurance Contracts or the Non-Proportional Reinsurance Contracts when each expires, such changes could have an adverse impact on our business model.